ccullip/Development-Journal-for-1001-Dots/Community Partner Meeting 1.md

 * Does Josh agree with the top priorities for read-only?
 * Most important part to focus on right now is to figure out the parser?
 * "Clean up code" button that uses esprima/escodegen or recast?
+* Any quick changes to design?
+* How should backspace work?
+Backspace button?
+Highlight whole block?
+Click at beginning of block?

 ## Notes from Josh